luloxi/evolution-DAO/README.md

 Don't have yarn to run the commands?
 [See HOW-TO-YARN.MD](https://github.com/luloxi/easy-everything/blob/main/HOW-TO-YARN.md)

 Certain errors during the Quick Start are common, [see HOW-TO-SCAFFOLD-ETH.MD](https://github.com/luloxi/easy-everything/blob/main/HOW-TO-SCAFFOLD-ETH.md)

-## Deploy

-🌍 You need an RPC key for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/react-app/src/constants.js` with your new key.

-📣 Make sure you update the `InfuraID` before you go to production.
-Huge thanks to [Infura](https://infura.io/) for our special account that fields 7m req/day!

 ## Community docs & help